KamalKiranPolisetty/Fast-Ethernet-Simulation/README.md

 ## 🌟 Overview

 A client-server implementation of Fast Ethernet simulation where each station in the network is emulated by a separate process.
 The communication switch acts as a central server, while multiple station processes act as clients.
-The simulation implements socket API programming to facilitate communication between stations through the central server.
+The simulation implements socket API programming to facilitate communication between stations through the central server..

 &nbsp;